michodgs25/Somerset-Trails/README.md

 #### Navigation bar barriers& solutions -

   - Summary:
   *"The navigation bar looks clean& interactive and works as intended.
 The drop-up nav and scroll to the top button provide greater ease of use to the user thus an effective solution.
-On mobile screens the navigation is large and the Somerset Trails tab ends up below the home icon, as a developer, I applied breakpoints to reduce the height of the navigation.
+On mobile screens the navigation is large and the Somerset Trails tab ends up below the home icon, as a developer, I applied breakpoints to reduce the height of the navigation.*

 *Although attempts to add a responsive breakpoint to mobile devices with a width of 411/420 did not seem to have any effect.
-I did increase the width of the dropdown box in mobile ensuring it filled the length of the navigation expansion but again devices with widths of 411/420 did not respond whereas smaller devices(300-400) did respond.*
+I did increase the width of the navigation dropdown box in mobile ensuring it filled the length of the navigation expansion but again devices with widths of 411/420 did not respond whereas smaller devices(300-400) did respond.*

-*Future iterations of the site will aim to resolve the navigation width for 411/420 mobiles and add the site logo to the navigation bar, as will make this feature more personalised to this website and address issues stated above."*
+*Future iterations of the site will aim to resolve the navigation width for 411& over mobiles and add the site logo to the navigation bar, as will make this feature more personalised to this website and address issues stated above."*

 #### Read full article here -  https://github.com/michodgs24/Somerset-Trails/issues/11#issue-635441825